In vivo PD evaluations

 Pain

 Pain is an unpleasant sensory and emotional experience caused by tissue damage or potential tissue injury.
 It is also a protective defense response of the body to harmful stimuli.
 Pain models can help researchers understand the mechanisms of pain occurrence and the action mechanisms of drugs, assess the efficacy and safety of medications, and provide important reference data for drug development.
-SMOC can offer various pain models, including inflammatory pain, neuropathic pain, and primary pain, as well as related efficacy services.
+GenoBioTX can offer various pain models, including inflammatory pain, neuropathic pain, and primary pain, as well as related efficacy services.

-Formalin-nduced Inflammatory Pain Model
+Formalin-induced Inflammatory Pain Model

-Carrageenan-Induced Inflammatory Pain Model
+Carrageenan-induced Inflammatory Pain Model

 • -Can be used for studying neuronal differentiation.

-Technique services
+Technique Services

 Precision Drug Delivery Services